-Dr. Blum’s research focuses on party factions and their impact on contemporary US politics.
+Dr. Blum’s research focuses on party factions, party coalitions, congressional communication, and public opinion about Congress.
 Here’s a list of her recent publications and projects.

 - How the Tea Party Captured the GOP (University of Chicago Press), 2020.